YeongHyeon/YeongHyeon.github.io/_posts/2024-02-27-travel_europe_firenze.md

 		<img src="/images/2024-02_Europe/240227_Firenze/IMG_7710.jpeg" width="300">
 		<img src="/images/2024-02_Europe/240227_Firenze/IMG_7711.jpeg" width="300">
 	</p>
-	<figcaption>I loved Firenze so much so I changed my plan to spend about half a day more and then move to Rome.
+	<figcaption>I loved Firenze so much so I changed my plan to spend about half a day more and then move to Roma.
 First, I visited the Uffizi Gallery.
 Since you should wait in a long waiting line without a reservation, I highly recommend visiting after making a reservation.</figcaption>
 </figure>
 <br>